 Social media ads, inviting the organization to co-table with PAALS, Inc. at an event, creating marketing materials about the beneficiary organization that PAALS, Inc. event guests can take home with them and so on.

 As a whole, PAALS, Inc. is comprised of numerous individuals who have volunteered with a variety of nonprofit organizations.
 Although many of these organization’s causes have differed from one another, there is a commonality running through each:

 That every group is made up of humans just trying to Do Good.

 In the world of animal welfare not-for-profits / nonprofits, there are necessary elements like assigning volunteers to run fundraisers, which often feels inefficient or even wasteful in the grander scheme.
 When there are animals lives on the line and time is of the essence, it is difficult justifying having volunteers work on events and/or fundraisers.

-With so many members of PAALS, Inc. having been a part of the animal welfare nonprofit world, our organization carries a unique perspective and understanding of the tiring, heart-wrenching, desperate need for both funds and advocacy / increase in cause awareness.
+With so many members of PAALS, Inc. having been a part of the animal welfare nonprofit world, our organization carries a unique perspective and understanding of the tiring, heart-wrenching, desperate need for both funds and exposure within the community.

 Please reach out to us if you have any further questions.